Last update: November 30, 2023

 Hotel Nelligan, 106 Saint-Paul West

 Do you want to make your holidays memorable?
 Then look no further than Hotel Nelligan, situated in Old Montreal for more than 20 years now.
 The name of this place is of course a reference to the legendary Quebec poet Émile Nelligan.
-They also have several deals available just for the end of year festivities.
+They also have several offers available to celebrate the holiday season.
 The hotel’s steakhouse, Méchant Boeuf, boasts special menus just for the occasion.
 Built in the 19th century, this building is only a few minutes away from the Old Port, an ideal place for a peaceful stroll.

 N.B.: Would your business fit within this list but is not yet mentioned here?
 Don’t hesitate to write us at firstname.lastname@example.org and we would be happy to include it.